CherryArts Festival at Stanley 2017 – Artist Application

 A potential of 100 exhibit slots will be determined through the competitive jury process.

-Projected images are reviewed by the panel in a blind jury process with multiple rounds.
+Images are reviewed by the panel in a blind jury process with multiple rounds.
 The identities of artists are not disclosed to jurors.
 The jury is comprised of artists and art professionals.
-The jury will view each artist’s set of five images projected simultaneously in a horizontal grouping, arranged by the date the artist’s application was submitted.
+The jury will view each artist’s set of five images, arranged by the date the artist’s application was submitted.
 The process, materials and dimensions for each image as well as artist information statements will be made available to the jury.
-Artistic excellence and a well balanced show are the criteria for selection of exhibitors, the Arts Festival does not have any quotas.
+A well-balanced show of artistic excellence, quality, creativity and overall impression of work are the criteria for selection of exhibitors, the Arts Festival does not have any quotas.
 The top 100 receive invitations; the balance of artists in the final round are retained to comprise a waiting list of alternates.
 Decisions of the jury panel are final.

-Artists may request a row or corner booth on their application, these requests will be assigned on a first-come, first served basis from the date their booth payment is received.
+Upon acceptance into the show, artists may purchase a row or corner booth.
+These will be sold on a first-come, first served basis.
 Each exhibitor will be provided a space measuring 10′ deep by 10′ wide.
 Artist booths will be a combination of outdoor/indoor locations.
 Outdoor artists will need to provide their own tent, etc. Booth fee includes: load in support, electrical outlet, booth signage and extensive marketing support.

 Artists retain all revenue from the sale of their work with no commission on sales due to the Arts Festival.